How to Segregate Your Crypto Assets

 |— Keeping your private keys offline is the security baseline for crypto – but that doesn’t protect you from every risk.|

-— When you sign certain transactions, you let the smart contract interact with everything in your wallet – this means if you make a mistake, all of those assets are at risk.
+— When you sign certain transactions, you let the smart contract interact with everything in that account – this means if you make a mistake, all of those assets are at risk.

 — Mistakes happen, and it’s up to you to ensure your losses are mitigated if you fall foul of a scam.

-Asset segregation is an essential part of your crypto management strategy – here we explain how it works with your Ledger Nano.
+Crypto asset segregation is an essential part of your crypto management strategy.
+Here is how it works with your Ledger device.